Todo Custo, 2015, hand-tufted wool, 300 × 210 cm, courtesy of Arcade, London

 As now it seems that we have found an answer for everything, we are seeing the inexplicable, the magic, the other(-worldly) to make sense of the everyday.
 The aim of the course is to bring objects to life, to become the creator of creatures, just as in Frankenstein’s Lab.

-Caroline Achaintre, born in Toulouse (FR) in 1969 and brought up in Nuremberg (DE), lives and works in London.
+Caroline Achaintre, born in Toulouse (FR) in 1969 and brought up in Fürth (DE), lives and works in London.
 She works across a diverse range of media that includes textiles, ceramics, prints and watercolours, using techniques typically associated with the applied arts.
-Her work is colourful and potent, evoking the subversive spirit of Carnival and creating an atmosphere that is simultaneously playful and absurd.
+Her work is colourful and potent, evoking the subversive spirit of carnival and creating an atmosphere that is simultaneously playful and absurd.
 Citing German Expressionism, post-war British sculpture and Primitivism as influences, her work also makes reference to more contemporary sub-cultural strands of sci-fi, the Goth-metal scene, psychedelia and horror films.